wuz/wuz.sh-2023/writing/deno.md

 stage: 2
 ---

+> **Edit:** Deno has hit 1.0 and with it, there has been some major discussion around whether the project needs an explicit CoC.
+The original maintainer seems to think it doesn't and I can't recommend that you use Deno until they do.
+> **A Code of Conduct is a necessary part of any open source project.**

 ![People in dino suits dancing](https://media.giphy.com/media/3rgXBvnbXtxwaWmhr2/giphy.gif) {style="--aspect-ratio:16/9"}

 In case you missed it, the new Javascript and Typescript runtime from Ryan Dahl,